LZguy/Two-Level-Branch-Predictor-Simulator/README.md

 ---

 ## ▶️ Run Example
-The harness reads a trace file that specifies the configuration and branch events.
+The provided harness reads a configuration header and a sequence of branch events to simulate real execution traces.
 ### Example run:
 ```bash
 ./bp_main input_examples/config1.txt